 All vehicles must be parked in a fixed, upright position in a public bike rack.
 Bike racks can be found in all 19 boroughs.

-If you have questions about how this new mobility service works, or to report an incorrectly parked JUMP bike, you must:
+If you have questions about how this new mobility service works, or to report an incorrect parking, you must:

 1. Identify the vehicle using the vehicle number under the QR code on the handlebars.